N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Results

 \section{Results}

-Table~\ref{AGAMA_violation} and figure~\ref{virial_ratios} demonstrate that the AGAMA code produces the systems which are in much better equilibrium than the ones from mkkd95 code.
+Figure~\ref{virial_ratios} demonstrat that orbit-based AGAMA code produces the systems which are in much better equilibrium than the ones from the mkkd95 NEMO code.
 The falcON code computes the virial ratio for each step of system evolution.
-The values of this ratio for all our models over the time evolution steps are depicted in the figure~\ref{virial_ratios}.
-We can see that the AGAMA values $\Delta$ for the violation of the virial theorem (models~4--7) are negligible in comparison to the ones for NEMO models.
+The values of this ratio for all our models over the time evolution steps are depicted in Figure~\ref{virial_ratios}.
+We can see that the AGAMA values $\Delta$ for the violation of the virial theorem (models~2--3) are negligible in comparison to the ones for the NEMO model.

-For all types of models we can see the relaxation to equilibrium sooner or later.
-After that we can observe the fluctuations near the point of equilibrium which is very close to the value $\Delta=0.0$ (i.e. $-2T/W=1.0$).